 Wedding Vendor Communication & Time is key

 Your wedding vendors, planners and venues are providing you with a time-based service / rental.
 When you’re dealing with so many moving elements, vendor communication is key.
-A common example and is something that is often missed is the delivery of the cake.
-If the cake is delivered to a warm venue with no accessible fridge, the cake could potentially (and has) collapse.
+A common example (and is something that is often missed) is the delivery of the cake.
+If the wedding cake is delivered to a warm venue with no accessible fridge, the cake could potentially (and has) collapse.
 Part of the wedding planner’s job is to design an overall timeline for you and create specific timelines for each vendor.
+They work with the venue, the cake vendor (and all your wedding vendors) to ensure that everything goes smoothly.

-When you are working with an experience wedding planner, there are no surprises.
-Your planner may already have an established working relationship with your vendors so there is no opportunity for miscommunication.
+When you are working with an experience wedding planner in Vancouver, there are no surprises.
+Your planner may already have an established working relationship with your wedding vendors so there is no opportunity for miscommunication.
 You don’t want to be dealing with emergencies, conducting solutions and conflict management with your vendors on your wedding day!

 Here is a great article about vendor Etiquette: “Wedding Vendor Etiquette: Do I Need to Feed My Vendors?”